rmarshasatx/NfWebCrypto/README.md

 and support protection of the JWE payload with AES128-GCM.
 It is be possible to wrap/unwrap the following key types: HMAC SHA-256 and AES-128 CBC.

+Not Supported

+* The streaming/progressive processing model in not supported
+* Synchronous API's like getRandomValues() are not supported
+* Algorithm normalizing rules are not fully implemented
+* keyUsage is not currently enforced

-Moving forward, Netflix will try to keep this implementation as much in sync with the latest draft Web Crypto API spec as possible.
+Moving forward, Netflix will continue to enhance this implementation and try to keep it as much in sync as possible with the latest draft Web Crypto API spec.

 Requirements
 ------------